 2019 RV Camping Costs

-This year looked pretty similar to the one before, in terms of miles and camping style.
+This year looked pretty similar to the one before regarding miles and camping style.
 But it was our least expensive.
-We drove around 10,300 miles in our RV, but we did a lot more exploring.
+We drove around 10,300 miles in our RV but did a lot more exploring.
 We visited 25 USA states and drove the RV up into Canada on our way from Maine to Oregon, traveling through two Canadian provinces (Quebec and Ontario) along the way.

 Here’s the breakdown of where we stayed: